ibm-cloud-docs/containers/cs_edge.md

 Create a worker pool of edge nodes in your gateway-enabled cluster to ensure that Ingress application load balancers (ALB) pods are deployed to those worker nodes only.
 {:shortdesc}

-When you create a [classic cluster with a gateway](/docs/containers?topic=containers-plan_clusters#gateway), the cluster is created with a `default` worker pool of compute worker nodes that are connected to a private VLAN only, and a `gateway` worker pool of gateway worker nodes that are connected to public and private VLANs.
+When you create a [classic cluster with a gateway](/docs/containers?topic=containers-plan_clusters#gateway), the cluster is created with a `compute` worker pool of compute worker nodes that are connected to a private VLAN only, and a `gateway` worker pool of gateway worker nodes that are connected to public and private VLANs.
 Gateway worker nodes help you achieve network connectivity separation between the internet or an on-premises data center and the compute workload that runs in your cluster.
 By default, all network load balancer (NLB) and Ingress application load balancer (ALB) pods deploy to the gateway worker nodes, which are also tainted so that no compute workloads can be scheduled onto them.

 If you want to provide another level of network separation between the public network and workloads in your compute worker nodes, you can optionally create a worker pool of edge nodes.
 As opposed to gateway nodes, the edge nodes have only private network connectivity and cannot be accessed directly from the public network.
 NLB pods remain deployed to the gateway worker nodes, but ALB pods are deployed to only edge nodes.
 By deploying only ALBs to edge nodes, all layer 7 proxy management is kept separate from the gateway worker nodes so that TLS termination and HTTP request routing is completed by the ALBs on the private network only.
 The edge nodes are also tainted so that no compute workloads can be scheduled onto them.